tosyama/palan/HACKING.md

 ---------
 PlnGenerator(g) outputs assembly.
 Each model outputs it's assembly by using g.gen~() at its gen() method.
-May of g.gen~() are required PlnGenEntity to call.
+Many of g.gen~() are required PlnGenEntity to call.
 Entities includes environment dependent assembly information. g.getEntity() create the entity from dp. g.genSaveSrc() and g.genLoadDp() can be used at the timing of da.pushSrc() and da.popSrc().